itsmoosh/g3m3/readme_input.md

 ﻿NOTE: many of these pre-date me (MAT), and I never updated the var names - confusion expected

 $ option
-tmax - duration in seconds of physical time for single call to executable ntgraf - number of gmeta frames for each var during tmax run stepsz - upper limit to solution timestep (can drive instability, try lowering this until stable) start - true for new run, false if continuing with input fluid files tsave - duration in seconds per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored)
+tmax - duration in units of t_equiv of physical time for single call to executable ntgraph - number of gmeta frames for each var during tmax run stepsz - upper limit to solution timestep (can drive instability, try lowering this until stable) start - true for new run, false if continuing with input fluid files tsave - duration in units of t_equiv per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored)